Arkansas World War II pilot's remains found in Austria

-FORT SMITH -- Bob Mitchell waited 77 years to know where his brother is.
+FORT SMITH -- Bob Mitchell waited 77 years to learn where his brother was killed.

-Henry D. Mitchell of the Tontitown area was shot down over Austria in 1944 flying in his Lockheed P-38 Lightning in a mission with the Army Air Forces' 48th Fighter Squadron.
+Henry D. Mitchell, 23, of the Tontitown area was shot down over Austria in 1944 while flying in his Lockheed P-38 Lightning during a mission with the Army Air Forces' 48th Fighter Squadron.

-Bob Mitchell, 90, of Fort Smith found his brother's remains through the help of U.S. legislators from Arkansas and Austrian searchers, according to a news release from U.S. Rep. Steve Womack, R-Ark.
+Bob Mitchell, 90, of Fort Smith learned about his brother's remains through the help of U.S. legislators from Arkansas and Austrian searchers, according to a news release from U.S. Rep. Steve Womack, R-Ark.

 "I'm just so thankful that his brother, who lived right across the street from my former office here in Fort Smith, lived to see the day when proper respects could be paid, positive ID could be made and a proper burial could take place," Womack said at a Tuesday event in Fort Smith.